kvspb/nginx-auth-ldap/README.md

 expected value: on, off

 LDAP library default is on.
 This option disables usage of referral messages from LDAP server.
-Usefull for authenticating against read only AD server without access to read write.
+Useful for authenticating against read only AD server without access to read write.